Registration is closed.

 With cyberattacks and intrusions becoming an integral component of both warfare and diplomacy, attribution – and its mechanisms and consequences – also play a growing role.
 Governments are increasingly required to balance expectations, credibility and transparency of high-stake attribution processes with the need to minimize exposure of their intelligence agencies and technological capabilities.

-Combining original data on intelligence agencies’ involvement in public attribution cases and an in-depth analysis of the SolarWinds hack as a case-study, this research offers a broader understanding of the emerging changes in the role of intelligence agencies in the cyber domain, including its more public components.
-The implications of this research will serve scholars, practitioners and decision-makers in the fields of cyber warfare, intelligence, international relations, and beyond.
+Combining original data on intelligence agencies’ involvement in public attribution cases and an analysis of the SolarWinds hack and the DNC intrusion as an illustrative case-studies, this research offers a broader understanding of the emerging changes in the role of intelligence agencies in the cyber domain, including its more public components.
+The implications of this research will serve scholars working on the intersection between cyber operations, intelligence and decision-making, and will also serve practitioners and decision-makers facing the need to decide how to respond after an offensive cyber operation took place.

 About the Speaker: Dr. Gil Baram is a cybersecurity post-doctoral fellow at the Center for International Security and Cooperation (CISAC).
 She received her Ph.D. from Tel Aviv University’s School of Political Science, Government and International Relations, and was the recipient of the Fulbright postdoctoral fellowship.
 Her postdoctoral research at CISAC focuses on national decision-making during cyber conflict.

-Previously, Dr. Baram has held fellow positions with the Centre of Excellence for National Security at Nanyang Technological University in Singapore and served as Head of Research at the Israeli think tank Yuval Ne'eman workshop for Science, Technology and Security.
+Previously, Dr. Baram has held fellow positions with the Centre of Excellence for National Security at Nanyang Technological University in Singapore and served as the Head of cyber and space research team at the Israeli think tank Yuval Ne'eman workshop for Science, Technology and Security.